noiaa990/CTF-WriteUp/README.md

    - Hind
      - use burp look for session id and use link that they provide to change it.
      - after session id change, flag will show on web app.
+     - session id is from hind from session 1
  - **Venezuela 2.07 - CSRF7**
    - <img src="folderImages/week2_Venezuela.JPG" width="400">
    - Description